ncwgz/ncwgz.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student at the University of Edinburgh.
-I am a member of Database Group, Laboratory for Foundations of Computer Science, School of Informatics.
+I am a member of the Database Group, Laboratory for Foundations of Computer Science, School of Informatics.
 My current research work focuses on implementing solutions for dealing with incomplete information in relational database systems.

 ## Research Interests